Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Bounds for the SBIM

 \subsection{Information-Theoretic Lower Bound}

-Recall from (\ref{eqn:entropy_LB}) that $\EE[T] \geq H(X)$ for any adaptive group testing algorithm which exactly identifies the infected individuals using $T$ tests.
-Since the infection statuses across the $m$ disjoint cliques are independent, we have $\EE[T] \geq m \cdot H(X_1,\ldots, X_k)$, where without loss of generality we assume $\calC_1 = [k]$.
-Thus, obtaining a lower bound on $\EE[T]$ reduces to lower bounding $H(X_1,\ldots, X_k)$, i.e., the entropy corresponding to a single $k$-clique.
-The following lemma lower bounds $H(X_1,\ldots, X_k)$ in terms of a binomial random variable, which ultimately leads to the asymptotic lower bound given in Theorem~\ref{cor:k-clique_LB}.
+Recall from \eqref{eqn:entropy_LB} that $\EE[T] \geq H(X)$ for any adaptive group testing algorithm which exactly identifies the infected individuals using $T$ tests.
+The following lemma gives both a general lower bound on $H(X)$ as well as an easier-to-compute bound in terms of two independent binomial random variables.
+The proof is in Appendix~\ref{app:cond_entropy_LB}.